AndrewGene/TableAdaptor/README.md

 ```

  ## Create the schema
- ### Pass in all of the parameters to the TableSchema constructor
+ Pass in all of the parameters to the TableSchema constructor to generate your table

  ```js
  var commands = [viewCommand, claimCommand];